antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

 1. Ingest an image file and encode it into a Base64 string

-1. Make an LLM configuration with that image string (and a suitable model)
+2. Make an LLM configuration with that image string (and a suitable model)

-1. Synthesize a response to a basic request (like, image description)
+3. Synthesize a response to a basic request (like, image description)

     - Using LLMSynthesize

-1. Make an LLM function for asking different questions over image
+4. Make an LLM function for asking different questions over image

     - Using LLMFunction

-1. Ask questions and verify results
+5. Ask questions and verify results

     - ⚠️ *Answers to "hard" numerical questions are often wrong.*

     - It might be useful to get formatted outputs

+**Remark:** The function `LLMVisionSynthesize` combines `LLMSynthesize` and step 2.
+The function `LLMVisionFunction` combines `LLMFunction` and step 2.

 ### Image ingestion and encoding